-The Agency is a participant in the OCIP.
-The OCIP is an external investment pool, and is not registered with the Securities Exchange Commission (SEC).
+The District is a participant in OCIP.
+The OCIP is an external investment pool, is not rated and is not registered with the Securities Exchange Commission (SEC).
 The County Treasury Oversight Committee conducts OCIP oversight.
+Cash on deposit in OCIP at June 30, 2021, is stated at fair value.
 The OCIP values participant shares on an amortized cost basis during the year and adjusts to fair value at year-end.

-For further information regarding the OCIP, refer to the County of Orange Comprehensive Annual Financial Report.
+For further information regarding OCIP, refer to the County of Orange Comprehensive Annual Financial Report.